Testing, infection control and PPE

 Personal Protective Equipment (PPE)

-As of Friday 8 January 2021, the following Local Government Areas (LGAs) have now been determined by the Chief Health Officer (CHO) to be in the moderate community transmission risk category:
+The following Local Government Areas have now been determined by the Chief Health Officer to be in the “moderate” risk category:

 - City of Brisbane